 Your liquid net worth can be a valuable measure of your financial health and stability because it shows how prepared you are to handle a change in plans, an unexpected expense, or a true emergency.

 One easy way to boost your liquid net worth is to start building an emergency fund.
-If you’re looking for a good place to start saving, you may want to consider opening a SoFi Money® cash management account.
+If you’re looking for a good place to start saving, you may want to consider opening a high interest bank account like SoFi Checking and Savings®.

-SoFi Money allows you to separate your savings from your spending while earning competitive interest on all your money.
+SoFi Checking and Savings allows you to separate your savings from your spending while earning competitive interest on all your money.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.